splunk/splunk-connect-for-snmp/docs/configuration/deployment-configuration.md

 #Deployment Configuration

 `values.yaml` is the main point of SC4SNMP management.
-You can check all the default values of Helm dependencies using:
+You can check all the default values of Helm dependencies using the following command:

 ```
 microk8s helm3 inspect values splunk-connect-for-snmp/splunk-connect-for-snmp > values.yaml